Government of Vietnam

+The current government is the Government of Phạm Minh Chính (also known as the Government of the 15th National Assembly), which was established in accordance with the 2013 Constitution of the Socialist Republic of Vietnam.
+Throughout history, each state administration of Vietnam had developed its own government cabinet under various formations and natures.

 Names

-After the establishment of the Democratic Republic of Vietnam on 2 September 1945, based on 1945 Constitution the executive branch is called the Government (Chính phủ).
-The Government is headed by the President, which is the second highest position in Vietnam.
-Under the President is the Cabinet which is headed by the Prime Minister (Thủ Tướng).
+After the establishment of the Democratic Republic of Vietnam on 2 September 1945, based on the 1946 Constitution, the executive branch was called the Government (Chính phủ).
+The Government was headed by the president, which was the second highest position in Vietnam.
+Under the president was the Cabinet, which was headed by the prime minister (Thủ tướng).

-From 1959 to 1980, based on 1959 Constitution the executive branch is named as the Council of Government (Hội đồng Chính phủ).
-The Council of Government is headed by the Chairman (equivalent to the Prime Minister).
+From 1959 to 1980, based on the 1959 Constitution, the executive branch was named as the Council of Government (Hội đồng Chính phủ).
+The Council of Government was headed by the prime minister.

-From 1980 to 1992, based on 1980 Constitution the executive branch is called the Council of Ministers (Hội đồng Bộ trưởng).
-The Council of Ministers is headed by the Chairman (equivalent to the Prime Minister).
+From 1980 to 1992, based on the 1980 Constitution, the executive branch was called the Council of Ministers (Hội đồng Bộ trưởng).
+The Council of Ministers was headed by the chairman (equivalent to the prime minister).

-From 1992 to now, based on 1992 Constitution the executive branch is renamed as the Government (Chính phủ).
-The Government is headed by the Prime Minister.
+From 1992 onwards, based on the 1992 Constitution the executive branch was renamed as the Government (Chính phủ).
+The Government is headed by the prime minister.

+Term

+Based on The 2013 Constitution, the term of the Government follows the term of the National Assembly.
+At the expiration of the term of the National Assembly, the Government shall remain in office until a new Government is elected by the succeeding National Assembly.